-- Health: one hospital (the Jordanian field hospital) was directly hit and severely damaged, and two other hospitals and 13 Primary Health Care centers, including nine belonging to the Mnistry of Health and four to UNRWA, sustained light to moderate damage as a result of nearby explosions.
+- Health: one hospital (the Jordanian field hospital) was directly hit and severely damaged, and two other hospitals and 13 Primary Health Care centers, including nine belonging to the Ministry of Health and four to UNRWA, sustained light to moderate damage as a result of nearby explosions.
 Most of the damage has been repaired. - WASH (Water, Sanitation and Hygiene): eight water networks, one water carrier, a water well and two water reservoirs (both out of service) have been damaged during airstrikes.
-The Coastal Municipalities Water Utility (CMWU) has been able to repair most of these facilities while the hostilities were ongoing. - Education: an initial assessment indicated that at least 66 schools and other educational institutions sustained damage mostly light as a result of nearby explosions.
+The Coastal Municipalities Water Utility (CMWU) has been able to repair most of these facilities while the hostilities were ongoing.